railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 ..
 Copyright © Open Object Press.
 All rights reserved.

 ..
-You may take electronic copy of this publication and distribute it if you don't
+You may take electronic copy of this publication and distribute it if you do not
 .. change the content.
 You can also print a copy to be read by yourself only.

 ..
 We have contracts with different publishers in different countries to sell and